Discover Malta's

 Being inhabited by Phoenician colonies then subsequently falling under Roman rule, the Islands were subjected to intense commercial maritime activities.
 Harbour activity intensified as ships from further distances reached the Maltese Islands either to seek refuge, to use the Islands’ amenities or to engage in commerce.

 During the Byzantine period, a system of catacombs were hewn out of bedrock to serve as tombs.
 Interestingly, in both the Saint Paul and Abbatija tad-Dejr catacombs at Rabat, a number of ship graffiti have been discovered.
-One of the ships has been identified as being Roman in type (Muscat 1934:57-61).
+One of the ship depictions has been identified as being possibly Roman in typology (Muscat 1934:57-61).

 During this period, the Maltese Islands had an established Christian belief.
 This stance, together with Malta’s attractive geographical position in the Mediterranean, meant that the Islands’ political rule would be challenged yet again.